Australia is one of the world’s more mature and biggest markets for PRINCE2® and programme and project management (PPM).

 There would be no point in updating what is already the world’s most widely-used project management method unless there were new and greater benefits for practitioners and the organisations they work for.

-So, the 2017 update is about helping project managers and others using the method to understand how they can apply and get value from PRINCE2 in their own, unique context.
+So, the 6th edition update is about helping project managers and others using the method to understand how they can apply and get value from PRINCE2 in their own, unique context.
 Therefore, while PRINCE2 remains grounded in how people are using the method most effectively on a day-to-day basis, it will also help people gain more value from PRINCE2 and break down any previous misconceptions of rigidity or bureaucracy.
 The focus on tailoring should relegate such ideas to history.

 Ultimately, the update aims to instil appropriate and proportionate use of the method, rather than those currently adopting the “PINO” (PRINCE2 in name only) approach or, on the other hand, those running it slavishly “by the book”.

 By following PRINCE2’s 7 core principles and tailoring working practices to fit your project and organisational situation, this will be unlocking and adding considerably more business value.